feldob/InPUT/README.md

 ... // record some statistics
 </pre>

-with the advantage being that all configuration is externalized, and can entirely be handled descriptively without code changes.
-You can write back small changes to the design, run the experiment again, and document the configuration by exporting
+, with the advantage being that all configuration is externalized, and can entirely be handled descriptively without code changes.
+You could write changes back to the design, run the experiment again, and export the configuration:

 <pre>
 design.setValue("Algorithm.Option.Property.Var", 6); // deep parameter change (using reflection)